Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 Large wealthy corporations sold goods and machinery to both sides in the second world war, growing rich off the mass suffering.
 The military-industrial complex still pushes expensive military equipment to the world armed forces and now police departments, while funding anti-gun law organisations.

 Companies and their funded policy organisations also influence governments by providing their own experts to write government policies and laws, all fitting in with their overall agenda of stifling democracy and ensuring their enduring wealth.
-This happens at all level of government, from federal down to local.
+This happens at all levels of government, from federal down to local.

 Conservatives seem to generally have some anti-social tendencies, like inflicting pain and suffering on those they have power over, or at least not caring if they do so.